Pattern

 Grade-ready sentences tie policy to problem: low fertility and pension stress may invite pronatalism; youth bulges and service gaps may invite antinatalism—always note possible social side effects (gender norms, rural–urban gaps).

-Direct answer: Push factors repel people from an origin; pull factors attract them to a destination.
+Direct answer: Push and pull factors explain why people leave an origin and why they choose a destination.
 Exam-grade answers stack categories—economic, political, environmental, social/cultural—rather than relying on a single label.

 Distinguish forced migration (coercion, persecution, removal) from voluntary migration (choice constrained by opportunity costs).
 Distinguish internal migration (within a country) from international migration (across borders)—scale and policy differ.